Sv443-Network/JokeAPI/.github/Contributing.md

 2. Edit the following files, replicating the style of the other translations:
     - Coded error messages that are bound to an API error number in the file [`data/errorMessages.js`](../data/errorMessages.js)
     - General translations scattered throughout the API in the file [`data/translations/general.json`](../data/translations/general.json)
-    - General endpoint translations in the file [`data/translations/endpoints.json`](../data/translations/endpoints.json)
+    - Endpoint translations in the file [`data/translations/endpoints.json`](../data/translations/endpoints.json)
     - Filter Component translations in the file [`data/translations/filterComponents.json`](../data/translations/filterComponents.json)
     - Splash texts in the file [`data/translations/splashes.json`](../data/translations/splashes.json)
 3. Add yourself to the `contributors` object in the [`package.json`](../package.json) file :)
-    > As a contribution message, you should use `Added {Language} translations`
+    > As a contribution message, you should use `Added {Language} translation`

 <br><br>